Production Coordinators

 Regulatory Knowledge

-From employment forms to vendor compliance, our coordinators know Chinese production rules and administrative needs.
-They handle permits, tax records, and crew forms in full compliance with local standards.
+From employment forms to vendor compliance, our coordinators know Chinese production rules and office needs.
+They handle permits, tax records, and crew forms in full step with local standards.

 On Location